 - Red Wine: Red wine adds the most incredible depth of flavor to this soup.
-Select a good-quality dry red wine, such as a Pinot Noir, Merlot, or Cabernet, that is suitable to drinking.
+Select a good-quality dry red wine, such as a Pinot Noir, Merlot, or Cabernet, that is suitable for drinking.
 If you don't care for wine, feel free to use additional beef broth in place of the wine.

 - Potatoes: I prefer Yukon Gold or yellow potatoes for this soup.
 However red or russet potatoes can be used as well.
 I would highly recommend peeling the potatoes if using russet potatoes.
-It is not necessary to peel red or yellow potatoes, unless desired.
+It is not necessary to peel red or yellow potatoes unless desired.

 - Horseradish: This may sound like an odd ingredient, but horseradish takes this soup above all other recipes for Beef and Vegetable Soup.
 It adds flavor and helps to tenderize the meat.
 Be sure to use prepared horseradish NOT horseradish sauce.

 - Heat one tablespoon of oil in a large heavy-bottomed stock pan over high heat.
 While the oil is heating, liberally season the beef with salt and pepper on each side.

 - Add the seasoned meat to the heated oil and sear on each side until nice and browned, about 2 minutes per side.
 Once browned, transfer the beef to a plate to saute the veggies.

 - After removing the beef, if the pot is dry, add in a bit more oil.
 Oftentimes I find that the beef has rendered off enough fat, I don't need the extra oil.

 - Add the carrots, onions, and celery to the pan and saute until the onions become softened about 2-4 minutes.